clojure/tools.nrepl/README.md

 content can't be considered responses to those requests).

-If the handler being used by an nREPL server returns a logically false value (indicating that a message's `:op` was unrecognized), then the the server will respond with a message containing a `:status` of `"unknown-op"`.
+If the handler being used by an nREPL server returns a logically false value (indicating that a message's `:op` was unrecognized), then the server will respond with a message containing a `:status` of `"unknown-op"`.

 Generally, the handler that is provided as the `:handler` to